Zorvolex Prescribing Information

 - Management of mild to moderate acute pain

 Zorvolex Dosage and Administration

-For treatment of mild to moderate acute pain, the dosage is 18 mg or 35 mg three times daily.
 The effectiveness of Zorvolex when taken with food has not been studied in clinical studies.
-Taking Zorvolex with food may cause a reduction in effectiveness compared to taking Zorvolex on an empty stomach [see Clinical Pharmacology (12.3)].
-Use the lowest effective dose for the shortest duration consistent with individual patient treatment goals [see Warnings and Precautions (5.1, 5.2)].
+Taking Zorvolex with food may cause a reduction in effectiveness compared to taking Zorvolex on an empty stomach [see Clinical Pharmacology (12)].

-Patients with hepatic disease may require reduced doses of Zorvolex compared to patients with normal hepatic function [see Clinical Pharmacology (12.3)].
-As with other diclofenac products, treatment should be started at the lowest dose.
-Start treatment with a dose of Zorvolex 18 mg three times a day and if efficacy is not achieved, discontinue use.
+Patients with hepatic disease may require reduced doses of Zorvolex compared to patients with normal hepatic function [see Clinical Pharmacology (12)].
+As with other diclofenac products, start treatment at the lowest dose.
+If efficacy is not achieved with the lowest dose, discontinue use.

 Dosage Forms and Strengths

-- known hypersensitivity (e.g., anaphylactoid reactions and serious skin reactions) to diclofenac or any components of the drug product [see Warnings and Precautions (5.7, 5.8)].
+- Known hypersensitivity (e.g., anaphylactic reactions and serious skin reactions) to diclofenac or any components of the drug product [see Warnings and Precautions (5.7, 5.9)]

 Warnings and Precautions